-The date of the DTT may not always be straight-forward in different models of care.
-Figure 9 below provides some past scenarios and guidance on how to report the DTT.
+The date of the DTT may not always be straightforward in different models of care.
+Table 12 provides some scenarios and guidance on how to report the DTT.

-Scenario Example DTT Date Clinician other than a surgeon makes a DTT Internal specialist reviews a referral on June 1 st , 2016 to determine whether a patient is suitable for surgery, in lieu of a surgical consult DTT is the date the internal specialist determines the patient is suitable for surgery, June 1 st , 2016 Vascular clinician consults with a patient and a consent form is signed indicating that the patient may require vascular access surgery for dialysis in the future.
+DTT Scenario Example DTT Date Clinician other than a surgeon makes a DTT Internal specialist reviews a referral on June 1, 2016 to determine whether a patient is suitable for surgery, in lieu of a surgical consultation.
+DTT date: the date the internal specialist determines the patient is suitable for surgery: June 1, 2016.
+Vascular clinician consults with a patient and a consent form is signed indicating that the patient may require vascular access surgery for dialysis in the future.
 The patient is thereafter followed by a nephrologist who will later determine on April 15, 2016 that the patient requires surgery and the patient agrees.
 The nephrologist contacts the clinician to request that the patient be booked for surgery.
-DTT is the date when the nephrologist determines that the patient requires the surgery and the patient agrees to proceed to surgery, April 15 th , 2016 Before a patient is seen by a surgeon on the day of their lithotripsy procedure, they are assessed by a nurse via telephone on January 5 th , 2017 to determine whether or not they are cleared to come in for the procedure.
+DTT date: the date when the nephrologist determines that the patient requires the surgery and the patient agrees to proceed to surgery: April 15, 2016.
+Before a patient is seen by a surgeon on the day of their lithotripsy procedure, they are assessed by a nurse via telephone on January 5, 2017 to determine whether they are cleared to come in for the procedure.
 Based on the telephone call, the nurse determines lithotripsy is required.
-DTT is the date of the telephone assessment as the RN is working under the medical directive of the clinician, January 5 th , 2017
+DTT date: the date of the telephone assessment as the RN is working under the medical directive of the clinician: January 5, 2017.